Super Bass: Composition

 "Super Bass" was co-written by Minaj, Ester Dean, Roahn Hylton, and Daniel "Kane Beatz" Johnson, who produced the song alongside JMIKE.
 While being interviewed by MTV News during the video shoot for the single, Minaj explained the song's concept, stating: "'Super Bass' is about the boy that you are crushing over, [...]
 And you kind of want to get your mack on, but you're taking the playful approach."
-The song utilizes electronic music and pop in its composition, while Minaj raps over a hip hop drum beat, while also infusing elements of J-pop combined with an upbeat hook.
+The song utilizes electronic music, electropop, and pop-rap in its composition, while Minaj raps over a hip hop drum beat, while also infusing elements of J-pop combined with an upbeat hook.
 It uses a busy beat that is interspersed with digital rain drop sound effects and strong bass.
 Minaj's vocals in the song have been described as "breathy".
-"Super Bass" is written in the key of G-sharp minor with a moderate tempo of 128 beats per minute.
+"Super Bass" is written in the key of G-sharp minor with a moderate tempo of 127 beats per minute.
 Minaj's lyrics in the song are often provocative and suggestive, with lines like "He just gotta give me that look, when he give me that look / Then the panties comin' off, off, uh" and a catchy onomatopoetic refrain: "Boom, badoom, boom, boom, badoom, boom, bass, he got dat super bass".

 Brad Wete of Entertainment Weekly stated that the song describes Minaj's type of man as "one who hits the gym often and has first-class... money" as she states: "He pops bottles and he’s got the right kind of build....
 He’s always in the air / But he never flies coach".
 Charley Rogulewski of AOL's The Boombox stated that "the uber-catchy 'boom, badoom, boom, boom' chorus makes 'Super Bass' the most pop-friendly Minaj song released to radio [sic] yet".
 Described as a lighter side to Minaj by Jessica Sinclair of Long Island Press, the song gets more in-depth with a little more pop and an upbeat hook that "really sticks"; however, Minaj still assists the song's pop edge with "crazy rapping skills".